 Many infectious organisms can cause bloody diarrhea.
-Contaminated meats -- particularly ground meats that weren't cooked thoroughly -- and improperly prepared vegetables are the most common sources.
-Even the brief use of an antibiotic may produce the overgrowth of resistant germs and bloody diarrhea.
-Treatment depends upon accurate identification of the infecting organism and can range from intravenous fluids and antibiotics to surgical removal of part of the bowel.
+Contaminated meats -- particularly ground meats that weren't cooked thoroughly -- and improperly prepared vegetables are the most common sources of foodborne intestinal infections.
+Additionally, even the brief use of an antibiotic may lead to the overgrowth of resistant germs and bloody diarrhea.
+Treatment depends upon accurate identification of the infecting organism, and can range from intravenous fluids and antibiotics to surgical removal of part of the bowel.

 Inflammatory Bowel Disease

 Ulcerative colitis (UC) and Crohn disease are chronic inflammatory diseases of the intestinal tract that frequently produce bloody diarrhea as a first symptom.
 Diagnosis is made by inspecting the lining of the bowel with x-rays or a flexible scope.
 The causes of inflammatory bowel disease are complex and not fully understood.
 They include genetic predisposition, lifestyle factors, environmental influences, infectious agents and disorders of the immune system.
 UC affects only the colon.
 Crohn disease involves both the small and large intestine.
 UC may be managed medically, and can be cured by removing the large intestine.
 Crohn disease is incurable but can be managed with medication and changes in diet and lifestyle.